ES-Mini

 Smart Meter

-Here is a link to the manual.
+Here is a link to the SDM 630 manual and to the DTSU 666 manual.

 If you must control backfeed a smart meter is necessary.
 Otherwise not.

 In Ukraine most households have a master switch in the grid box, sitting next to the officicial energy meter.
-This makes it fairly easy to install a smart meter because you can switch off electric power easily during the installation of the smart meter.
-Of course you must really know what you are doing if you are attempting to change something within your grid box.
+This makes it fairly easy to install a smart meter because you can switch off electric power completely during the installation of the smart meter.
+Of course you must really know what you are doing if you are attempting to change something within your grid fuse box.
 Otherwise you must find someone who knows how to do it and who works on a professional level with electricity.

 Phase Equalization